nickmcintyre/ipycc/README.md

         bug.update()
         bug.render()

-p5.draw(draw, 10) # loop for 10 seconds
+# Loop for 10 seconds.
+p5.run_sketch(draw, 10)
 ```

 ipycc provides a simplified interface to the HTML canvas by wrapping [ipycanvas](https://ipycanvas.readthedocs.io/en/latest/index.html) in a beginner-friendly API.

 ## Acknowledgements
-- Portions of the `Sketch` module are lovingly borrowed and adapted from their p5.js counterparts.
+- Portions of the `Sketch` class are lovingly borrowed from their [p5.js](https://p5js.org) and [proceso](https://proceso.cc) counterparts.
+- Portions of the `Turtle` class are lovingly borrowed from their standard library counterparts.